1. What is the definition of ‘compliance’? ‘Compliance’ is the situation where an organization meets all its obligations and commitments.

 The most significant source of global compliance obligations in data protection is the European Union’s General Data Protection Regulation (GDPR).
 This law requires that any business that controls or processes the personal data of EU customers adhere to a range of data security obligations and afford customers a range of data protection rights.
 Core elements include:

-- a customers right to be informed of what their data is being used for;
+- A customer right to be informed of what their data is being used for;

 Note, the GDPR applies to both businesses based in the EU, and any business outside the EU that is ‘doing business’ with EU customers.
 Therefore, consideration of the GDPR is essential for virtually all companies doing business online, no matter where they are based in the world.